 In addition to this, tenants who stay a while will take better care of a property as they view it as their home rather than somewhere they are staying temporarily.
 This can benefit a landlord tremendously.

-Disadvantages of long term tenancy agreements
+What are the disadvantages of long term tenancy agreements?

 While there is less maintenance and more stable, long term rents, there are also some cons you have to worry about as a landlord looking to sign a tenant with a long term tenancy agreement.